 Certificate Management Process

-This section describes two approaches for the detailed process of acquiring a public key certificate – a manual flow and an automated approach using the ACME protocol.
-While an automated approach is recommended, a manual approach could be useful in the initial stages of testing the STI-AS and STI-VS components of the SHAKEN framework.
+This section describes the detailed process for acquiring a public key certificate.
+This section is based on an automated approach using the ACME protocol.
+A manual approach, which could be useful in the initial stages of testing the STI-AS and STI-VS components of the SHAKEN framework, is discussed in Appendix B.

-Manual CSR Flow

-The flow for acquiring a signed public key certificate from a STI-CA would be as follows:

-Generate a PKCS#10 [RFC2314] Certificate Signing Request (CSR).

-Cut-and-paste the CSR into STI-CA web page.

-Prove ownership of the domain by one of the following methods:

-Put an STI-CA-provided challenge at a specific place on the Authentication Service server.

-Put an STI-CA-provided challenge at a DNS location corresponding to the target domain.

-Receive STI-CA challenge at a (hopefully) administrator-controlled e-mail address corresponding to the domain and then respond to it on the STI-CA’s web page.

-STI-CA signs public key certificate as root

-Provider downloads the issued public key certificate and stores private key certificate in Secure Key Store associated with Authentication Service and the public key certificate is stored and made publicly available via HTTPS in their Certificate Repository.
+Section 6.3.1 lists the necessary functions in the process and a high level flow.
+Section 6.3.2 summarizes the Trust Model that is inherent in the STI Certificate Management architecture.
+Subsequent sections describe the specific details for using the ACME protocol for each of the STI certificate management functions.

 ACME based Certificate Management Flow

-Editor’s Note: The steps described below need to be performed for both a manual or automated process using ACME.

-Editor’s Note: The main body will normatively describe the ACME process.
-The manual flow and associated description will be contained in an informative appendix.

-This section describes the detailed process of the STI certificate process and the interaction model between the STI-PA service provider account administration and the STI-CA for acquiring certificates.
+This section describes the detailed STI certificate management process and the interaction model between the STI-PA service provider account administration and the STI-CA for acquiring certificates.

 The SHAKEN Certificate Management Process encompasses the following high level process functions that will be performed by the Service Provider and are detailed in the subsequent sections of the document: